gyulanemeth/bluefox.email/email-sending-concepts/email-authentication.md

 ## Frequently Asked Questions About Email Authentication

 ### Which email authentication protocol should I implement first?
-Begin with SPF for straightforward setup and immediate protection.
+Begin with SPF for a straightforward setup and immediate protection.
 Next, implement DKIM for message verification, followed by DMARC to enforce policies and enable reporting.

 ### Will email authentication affect my deliverability?
 Yes!
 Properly authenticated emails are more likely to reach the inbox, as major email providers factor authentication status into their filtering processes.